Stellantis/stellantis.github.io/webapi/content/webapi-overview_about.md

 # PSA GROUPE's {% if page.subsection == 'b2b' %}B2B {% elsif page.subsection == 'b2c' %}B2C{% endif %} WEB API

-Our REST APIs implements various endpoints to retrieve resources from your Groupe PSA's vehicles.
+Our REST API implements various endpoints to retrieve resources from your Groupe PSA's vehicles.
 Under certain circumstances you will also be able to remote control some features of your vehicles, like opening the doors or turning AC on!
-Groupe PSA's APIs are based on open standards: **OpenAPIv3, JSON, GeoJson & HAL**.
+Groupe PSA's API are based on open standards: **OpenAPIv3, JSON, GeoJson & HAL**.
 Using this You will be able to access a lot of your vehicle data like geolocation, fuel consumption, mileage before maintenance or even remaining time of charge.

 <div class="buttons is-centered">
   <a href="{{site.baseurl}}{% if page.subsection == 'b2b' %}/webapi/b2b/overview/demo/ {% elsif page.subsection == 'b2c' %}/webapi/b2c/overview/demo/{% endif %}" class="button is-psablue is-medium">